Functor homology over an additive category: Polynomial homology over

 such that for all strict polynomial functors $F'$ over $k$ there are canonical isomorphisms of functors $\tau^*F'_K\simeq \tau\circ F'$.
 Moreover this base change functor induces an isomorphism on the level of $\Ext$ (See \cite[cor 2.7]{SFB} for the case of functors with finite-dimensional values.
 The proof extends to arbitrary functors when $k\to K$ is a finite extension of fields).
 There is a commutative square

 in which the vertical isomorphism on the left hand side is induced by the base change functor $-_K$ and the vertical isomorphism on the right hand side is induced by $\tau$ (see the map \eqref{base-change-Ext} in section \ref{sec-prelim-polyn-hom}) and by the isomorphisms $H_K\circ \tau\circ t\simeq \tau\circ H\circ t$, for $H=F$ or $G$.
 Therefore $\Xi_k$ is an isomorphism if an only if $\Xi_K$ is an isomorphism.
+Thus, up to replacing $k$ by a finite extension $K$, we may assume that our field $k$ contains a subfield $L$ with $q^{s^2}$ elements.

-So we assume that $k$ contains a subfield $L$ with $q^{s^2}$ elements.
 We denote by $t':\Proj_L\to \Proj_k$ the extension of scalars associated to the extension of fields $L\subset k$.
-In this case $\Xi_k$ is an isomorphism because we can rewrite it as the composition of three isomorphisms:
+Then $\Xi_k$ is an isomorphism because we can rewrite it as the composition of three isomorphisms: